Although anyone may use the library’s print materials while in the library, check-out privileges are limited to:

 Checking Out Materials

 Washington University and Medical Center faculty, staff and students must present a valid ID card and complete the online borrower’s registration form at the Information Services Desk to gain check-out privileges.

-Courtesy borrowing privileges are extended to staff and students of St. Louis College of Pharmacy upon presentation of a valid STLCOP ID badge and completion of the registration form.
+Courtesy borrowing privileges are extended to staff and students of the University of Health Sciences and Pharmacy in St. Louis upon presentation of a valid STLCOP ID badge and completion of the registration form.

 St. Louis Medical Society members and Century Club donors must present proper identification prior to registering to borrow materials.

 Members of the Library are automatically registered upon payment of annual membership fees.

 Washington University and Barnes-Jewish ID cards are used as library cards after a registration form is completed.